 Utilities can be electricity, natural gas, water, sewage, trash, and recycling.
-Utilities can be included in some monthly rent prices; however, most are an additional charge.
+Utilities can be all-inclusive or partially included in monthly rent prices; however, most are an additional charge.
 If you are interested in a specific apartment, ask the management how much the average cost of utilities would be per month and what is already included.
 For example, an apartment complex may charge for water and electricity, but have recycling and gas be part of the rent.
 This can be helpful to simplify cost of living expenses by chunking bills for easy payment.
 We asked current UF students about their monthly utility bills.

 Madison lives with girls in her sorority in a four bedroom apartment.
 Her utilities are about $45 per month.

 Evan, a junior finance major, lives in a house with 4 of his friends.
 His utilities are about $60 per month

 Caroline is a junior who lives with one roommate.
 Her utilities are around $80 per month.

 Do you need somewhere to live with your furry friend in college?
 Fees vary for different pet friendly apartment complexes.
 Some apartments charge a one time fee for pets (about $100-$300) while others charge a pet rent (about $15-$50 per month, per pet).There are also apartments that charge pet rent in addition to the one time fee.
 Sometimes, you get the deposit back at the end of the lease, while other times it is non refundable.
 Pets also come with costs of their own so don't forget to factor that into their budget.

 Getting prepared for the semester means getting everything you need to succeed in your classes.

 Typically this is a bigger expense and prices can vary from class to class.
 Whether you decide to purchase or rent, there are a few different options.